 + Keep Moving – Don’t stop on the trail

 + Hike Single File – Only hike with people you live with.

-- Continue to monitor the situation, and adjust plans accordingly.
++ Continue to monitor the situation, and adjust plans when necessary.

 TAKE DEEP BREATHS